 Much more on how to effectively do that in my course, The Launch While Working Formula.

-So, I set out to dig deeper into all of the possible ways I could automate, streamline, and outsource the process of building and growing my side business.
+So, I set out to dig deeper into all of the possible ways I could automate, streamline, and outsource the process of building and growing my side business by finding and utilizing the best online business tools.

 If you’re still looking for the right side business that aligns with your skills and passions, check out my list of the 101 best side business ideas.

-In no time, I came across intricate email marketing platforms, tools for setting up automated sales funnels, social media scheduling services, website themes and plugins that could accomplish exactly what I was looking for in minutes as opposed to hours (or days).
+In no time, I came across intricate email marketing platforms, tools for setting up automated sales funnels, social media scheduling services, website themes, plugins and other online business tools that could accomplish exactly what I was looking to do in minutes as opposed to hours (or days).

 My mind was officially blown.